Rett syndrome is a rare genetic disorder that affects the way the brain develops. It occurs almost exclusively in girls.

 Diagnosing Rett syndrome involves careful observation of your child's growth and development and answering questions about her or his medical and family history.

-Your child may also have certain tests to help rule out conditions that can cause some of the same symptoms as Rett syndrome.
-Some of these include:
+Your child may also have certain tests to identify conditions that can cause some of the same symptoms as Rett syndrome.
+Some of these conditions include:

-The tests your child needs depend on her or his particular signs and symptoms.
-They can include:
+What tests your child needs depends on particular signs and symptoms.
+Tests may include:

 If your child's doctor still suspects Rett syndrome after considering other possibilities, he or she will use specific guidelines for diagnosis.